karthick-git/karthick-git/README.md

 ---

-- 🔭 I’m currently working on improving the quality of software from API and UI layers with the help of Automation with Java, Selenium & Cucumber.
+- 🔭 I’m currently working on improving the quality of software from API and UI layers with the help of Automation with Java, Python, Selenium & Cucumber.

 ---